matthieugomez/regife/README.md

 - `ccemg` runs the new model within each group and takes the average of beta accross all groups.
 - `ccep` runs the new model on the pooled sample, interacting the mean regressors with group dummies

+These estimates are easy to compute manually compared to Bai (2009) estimate.
+I included in this package for easier comparability.
 The ccemg estimate is also available in the Stata package [`xtmg`](https://ideas.repec.org/c/boc/bocode/s457238.html).

-The syntax is
+The syntax for these estimates

 ```
 ccemg depvar [indepvars]  [aweight pweight fweight] [if] [in], ///